iMichka/iMichka/README.md

 🔧 Engineering Manager | Cloud Infrastructure | DevOps | FinOps | Cybersecurity | Open Source Advocate

-I'm currently Engineering Manager of the Ops team at WayKonect (a TotalEnergies subsidiary), based in Lille.
+I'm currently Engineering Manager of the Infrastructure team at WayKonect (a TotalEnergies subsidiary), based in Lille.
 I lead the design and operation of our AWS cloud infrastructure supporting the Mobility Business and Charge+ products.
 I also oversee FinOps strategy and play a key role in cybersecurity for our platforms.

 With over a decade of experience as a Python developer (and 3 years in Java), I bring deep technical expertise to my leadership role.